ricoberger/script_exporter/README.md

   active: <boolean>
   signingKey: <string>

+timeouts:
+  # in seconds, default 0 (no maximum)
+  max_timeout: <float>

 scripts:
   - name: <string>
     script: <string>
+    # optional
+    timeout:
+      max_timeout: <float>
 ```

 The `script` string will be split on spaces to generate the program name and any fixed arguments, then any arguments specified from the `params` parameter will be appended.
 The program will be executed directly, without a shell being invoked, and it is recommended that it be specified by path instead of relying on ``$PATH``.

+Prometheus will normally provide an indication of its scrape timeout to the script exporter (through a special HTTP header).
+This information is made available to scripts through the environment variables `$SCRIPT_TIMEOUT` and `$SCRIPT_DEADLINE`.
+The first is the timeout in seconds (including a fractional part) and the second is the Unix timestamp when the deadline will expire (also including a fractional part).
+A simple script could implement this timeout by starting with `timeout "$SCRIPT_TIMEOUT" cmd ...`.
+A more sophisticated program might want to use the deadline time to compute internal timeouts for various operation.

+For testing purposes, this timeout can be specified directly as a URL parameter (`timeout`).
+If present, the URL parameter takes priority over the Prometheus HTTP header.
+If `max_timeout` is set in the configuration file, it limits the maximum timeout value that HTTP requests can specify.
+A `max_timeout` of 0 means no limit, allowing a script to remove a general `max_timeout`.

 ## Prometheus configuration